 Listeria is a common bacterium (bug) widely found in dust, soil, water, plants, sewage and animal droppings.
 It can be transmitted through infected food.

 It usually causes few or no symptoms, but can be serious for pregnant women, newborn babies, older people, and people with weakened immune systems.
 On average, symptoms appear after about 3 weeks but may appear as late as 2 months after you have eaten something with listeria.

 If a pregnant woman develops an infection caused by listeria (listeriosis), it can cause miscarriage and stillbirth.
 Newborn babies who develop listeriosis can have difficulty breathing, develop a chest infection, and inflammation of the coverings of the brain (meningitis).
-This can sometimes cause death.

 Listeria can be spread through eating infected food.
 The bug has been found in a variety of foods at all stages of preparation, from raw to well-cooked left-overs.
 Listeria will still grow on food that is stored in a fridge.

-It can also be passed from mother to baby during pregnancy or birth.
+It can also be passed from mother to baby during pregnancy or birth

 Some people get very sick with listeriosis.